International Women’s Day 2021

 Eveline Buchatskiy, Founder, One Way Venture

-Dr. Nawal Nour, A Sudanese-American, founded the African Women’s Health Practice at Brigham and Women’s Hospital
+Dr. Nawal Nour, Founder, African Women’s Health Practice at Brigham and Women’s Hospital

-Ambassador Swanee Hunt, Founder & Chair of Women Waging Peace
+Ambassador Swanee Hunt, Founder & Chair, Women Waging Peace

 Malalai “The bravest woman in Afghanistan” Joya, refugee, activist and politician